Tammy and the Doctor: Production

 The film was announced in December 1961 as Tammy Takes Over.
 Dee made it after another film for Hunter, If a Man Answers.

-Ross Hunter liked to develop new talent and the movie features 23 actors who had never made a film before.
+Ross Hunter liked to develop new talent and the film features 23 actors who had never appeared in a film before.
 Among them was Peter Fonda, who had enjoyed critical acclaim for his performance in Blood, Sweat and Stanley Poole.
-Hunter signed Peter Fonda to a seven years contract.
-Filmink magazine argued Fonda at this stage of his career was "a sort of poor man’s James Stewart – tall, gangly, boy next door, virginal looks, etc. (And Stewart was, famously, best friends with Fonda’s father, Henry)."
+Hunter signed Peter Fonda to a seven-year contract.
+FilmInk magazine argued Fonda at this stage of his career was "a sort of poor man's James Stewart – tall, gangly, boy next door, virginal looks, etc. (And Stewart was, famously, best friends with Fonda's father, Henry)."